 The aims of this project are:

-The results of this study will be shared and integrated into PhytoPRE, providing tailored disease management recommendations to optimize variety and fungicide use, while minimizing costs and risks.
-To ensure a rapid transfer of knowledge into practice and build farmers’ trust, a network of pilot farms and work-shops will be set up to implement the strategies.
+The results of this study will be shared and integrated into PhytoPRE to provide farmers with tailored disease management recommendations, optimising variety and fungicide use while minimising costs and risks.
+To facilitate the rapid transfer of knowledge into practice and build farmers' trust, a network of pilot farms and workshops will be established to implement these strategies.

 Project partner